 A semi-permeable membrane separates impurities from water, unfortunately it also removes beneficial minerals from the water and some users think the water tastes a little flat.
 Many bottled waters are made using the RO process and most add some minerals back into the water for added taste.
 This

-filtration method wastes a substantial amount of water during the
+filtration method may waste a substantial amount of water during the

 - Reduces: Bacteria and parasites; class A systems protect against harmful bacteria and viruses, including Cryptosporidium and Giardia, while class B systems are designed to make non-disease-causing bacteria inactive.

-- Used in: Under-the-sink units, often in combination with a carbon filter and sediment screen.
+- Used in: Under-the-sink units, most often in combination with a carbon filter, reverse osmosis and a sediment filter.

 A note about maintaining your filter properly:

 - How it works: Ultraviolet light kills bacteria and other microorganisms.

 filter will give you good performance over the long term unless it